GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 Also note that the identifier on the first line before the **JOB**, in this case **PRIMCOB1** (the name of the program) can be changed to whatever you want.
 This is helpful in that this identifier can be used to search for the output in Ubuntu's **prt** directory.
 Some programmer use their username plus a unique letter for each run to help find the output.

-## Execution Card
+## Execution Statement and DD Statement

-The **Execution Card** is that section of the JCL that telss JES2 what program to execute.
+The **Execution Statement** is that section of the JCL that telss JES2 what program to execute.
+It is followed by a series of **DD Statements** which define the data (both input and output) for the particular **EXECUTION**.
 An example from the same COBOL program as above would be:

 ```
 //PRIMES  EXEC COBUCG,